Teresa Fuster

 María Teresa Fuster Amades (born 28 October 1974), also known as Bito Fuster or Teresa Fuster, is a retired Spanish rhythmic gymnast.
 She was World champion in 1991 and two-time European champion in 1992.
 The generation of gymnasts that she was part of is known by the nickname "Primeras Chicas de Oro".
-Fuster is tied with Lorea Elso, Marta Baldó and Estela Giménez for the Spanish rhythmic gymnast with the most medals in World Championships, with a total of 8.
-She was also part of the Spanish female rugby national team.
+Among Spanish rhythmic gymnasts' achieving World Championships Fuster is with 8 medals tied with Lorea Elso, Marta Baldó and Estela Giménez.
+She was also part of the Spain women's rugby national team.

 Personal life

-She is married to Ramón Planes, a football club leader, with whom she has 3 children.
+She is married to Ramón Planes, a football club leader; they have 3 children.